If you want to learn How to Grow Papaya tree and all about how to take care of it, here is all the information you need!

-- Another method is to immerse them in a container full of neutral water for the period of 4 days.
-Change the water twice in a day.
-After 2 days of soaking, separate the seeds that are floating on the surface from those that have settled down.
+- Another method is to immerse them in a container full of neutral water for a period of 4 days.
+Change the water twice a day.
+After 2 days of soaking, separate the seeds floating on the surface from those that have settled down.

-Proceed to sow the seeds directly on the ground or in the pot or seed tray but remember that papaya trees don’t transplant well and you’ll have a low success rate otherwise.
+- Proceed to sow the seeds directly on the ground or in the container.
+If you’re using seed pots, make sure they’re biodegradable, as papaya plants don’t transplant well, and you’ll have a low success rate otherwise.

 Planting Papaya Tree

-Apply slow-release 16-48-0, 18-46-0 or balanced 15-15-15 fertilizer according to the product instruction at the base of the hole, fill it with a thin layer of soil to prevent the plant roots from coming in direct contact with the fertilizer.
+Apply slow-release 16-48-0, 18-46-0, or balanced 15-15-15 fertilizer according to the product’s instructions but in a weaker dose at the base of the hole.
+Later, fill it with a thin layer of soil to prevent the plant roots from directly contacting the fertilizer.